superkarn/superkarn.github.io/resume/index.markdown

 2022-05 → Current
 **Software Engineering Manager**
 [Indeed](https://www.indeed.com/)
-- Manage a distributed engineering team of 10 (8 full time + 2 loaned engineers), delivering multiple high priority projects simultaneously, shifting resources based on business needs.
+- Manage a fully remote team of 10 engineers, working with 4 PMs, and delivering multiple high priority projects simultaneously.
-- Lead the team on a project to integrate with Indeed's largest ATS partner (over 5.4 million jobs) including inbound (both event based and polling based) and outbound (public API) syncs.
+- Lead the team on a project to integrate with Indeed's largest ATS partner (5.4+ million jobs) including inbound (both event based and polling based) and outbound (public API) syncs.
 - Lead the team on a joint project with multiple orgs on delivering new features in preparation for new subscription model.
 - Support a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
 - Collaborate with multiple Indeed teams in a joint effort to consolidate duplicate features between Enterprise org and SMB org, leading to labor and infrastructure cost savings.